crt09/Console-Game-Engine/README.md

 ```
 ## Examples
 ### Default game system
-Default system is a MonoGame-like game system
+The default system is a MonoGame-like game system
 ```cs
 using ConsoleGameEngine.Core.GameSystems.DefaultSystem;